Looking to step into the thriving and lucrative world of e-commerce?

 Definition of e-commerce

-E-commerce refers to the buying and selling of goods and services over the Internet.
-It differs from traditional brick-and-mortar businesses, which are focused on the exchange of products and services, but face-to-face.
+To understand what e-commerce means, consider it the buying and selling of goods and services over the Internet.
+By definition, it differs from traditional brick-and-mortar businesses, which are focused on the exchange of products and services, but face-to-face.
 Operating in the digital realm, e-commerce offers 24/7 availability to customers worldwide.

 Thanks to rapid digitalisation, e-commerce has become a regular part of many people’s lives.
 In 2023, e-commerce accounted for over 19% of retail sales worldwide.
 Forecasts suggest that by 2027, the online shopping realm will reach a quarter of total global retail sales.¹